 Every year, thousands of Israelis travel to South America to experience new cultures and explore spirituality.
 Many have just finished their military service and are looking for an adventure.
 Join their quest as you hike alongside them, enjoy meals with them, and drink great Brazilian coffee together, all with the purpose of introducing them to the Jewish Messiah, Jesus.
 By visiting the sites in Rio de Janeiro frequented by Israelis, we will have many opportunities to engage them in conversations about the gospel.
 We will also host Sabbath dinners and Hanukkah celebrations to which we can invite Israelis and continue our conversations with them.

-Come to Brazil this winter and do just that!
+Come to Brazil this winter for our outreach!

 The places we will explore: